DebonairSM/job-apply/docs/LINKEDIN_SCRAPER_LAZY_LOADING_FIX.md

 - Profiles 5-10 all fail consecutively ❌

 Now when navigation back fails, the scraper will:
-1. Try 5 times with progressive scrolling
+1. Try 5 times with progressive scrolling (Tier 1)
-2. Refresh the page if needed
+2. Refresh the page if that fails (Tier 2)
-3. Continue successfully after recovery
+3. Navigate to the URL again for a fresh load (Tier 3)
+4. Skip remaining profiles on the page if all recovery fails (prevents cascading failures)

+Initial link extraction also improved:
+- 5 attempts instead of 3
+- Better scrolling patterns (bidirectional)
+- Visual feedback on retries
+- Longer wait times (2s between attempts)

 ## Testing